anbunambi3108/Cyclistic-Bike-Share-Case-Study/README.md

 ## Data

-Divvy Tripdata from Oct 2024 to Sept 2025.
+Divvy Tripdata from Oct 2024 to Sept 2025
-Rides shorter than 1 minute, longer than 24 hours, or missing station fields were removed.

 ## Process